leviwheatcroft/hexo-imgur/README.md

-## hexo-filter-imgur
+## hexo-imgur

-Hexo filter to populate post variables from imgur gallery.
+Hexo filter and tag to populate post variables from imgur gallery.
 This plugin does not simply load an iframe, but allows you to format and style the gallery according to your hexo theme.

-### usage
+### installation

-First install ala:

     npm install hexo-filter-imgur --save

+### get your imgur client id

-You'll need an imgur key:
+You'll need an imgur client id:

  * go to imgur [register an application][1] page.
  * Application Name: anything